steinbrennerlab/blast-align-tree/README.md

 ```

 ## Multiple queries
 You can add multiple query sequences (-q) to blast each database (-dbs).
-The bash script will extract the query sequences from the databases specified in -qdbs by translating the sequences.
+The bash script will extract the query sequences from the databases specified in -qdbs (by translating the sequences for ```tblastn-align-tree.sh``` or simply extracting the amino acid sequence for ```blastp-align-tree.sh``` or ```psiblast-align-tree.sh```.
 The main bash script will remove duplicate sequences before alignment with an AWK command.

 As an example, the code below will extract BLAST hits for two queries: AT5G45250.1 (from TAIR10cds.fa) and Phvul.007G077500.1 (from Pvul218cds.fa).
 ```